Home Recipes Second courses Children's menu or what to feed your child

 729_486_560e0f674fff8

-Now let's look at the basic foods that are essential for a growing body.
+Now let’s look at the main products that are essential for a growing body.

-First is milk cheese, cottage cheese and any fermented milk products: kefir, biolact, yogurt, etc. They are rich in protein and perfectly strengthen children's teeth and bones.
+First of all, it's milk, cheese, cottage cheese and any fermented milk products: kefir, biolact, yogurt, etc. They are rich in protein and perfectly strengthen children's teeth and bones.

 Another source of protein is meat.
-The child can be given dishes from low-fat varieties: rabbit, veal, beef, chicken, turkey.
+Your child can be given dishes from low-fat varieties: rabbit, veal, beef, chicken, turkey.

-Be sure to include fish in your little gourmet's diet.
-For the first acquaintance, choose white, for example, hake, haddock, pollock.
+Be sure to include fish in your little gourmet’s diet.
+For the first acquaintance, choose white fish, for example, hake, haddock, pollock.
 Red fish should be offered no earlier than 1.5-2 years.

-We must not forget about eggs, on the day the child is supposed to eat half a chicken or a whole quail egg.
-They can also be used as a casserole or for making omelets.
+We must not forget about eggs; a child is supposed to eat half a chicken egg or a whole quail egg per day.
+They can also be used as a filling for casseroles or to make omelettes.

-Cereals - almost all of their types are useful.
-Boil them into cereals for breakfast or dinner, or offer them to crumbs as a side dish.
-Up to a year old, it is better to feed the baby with gluten-free cereals: buckwheat, rice, corn.
-One more point - do not get carried away with semolina.
-It is scientifically proven to be of little value, but great for gaining weight.
-Once a week is enough.
+Cereals – almost all types are healthy.
+Make porridge from them for breakfast or dinner, or offer them to your little ones as a side dish.
+Until the baby is one year old, it is better to feed gluten-free cereals: buckwheat, rice, corn.
+One more thing - don’t get carried away with semolina.
+It has been scientifically proven to be of no particular benefit, but it is great for weight gain.
+Once a week will be enough.

-Within reasonable limits, you can include in the child's menu bakery and pasta made from durum wheat.
-These foods are a source of complex carbohydrates that can energize him.
+Within reasonable limits, you can include baked goods and pasta made from durum wheat in your child’s menu.
+These foods are a source of complex carbohydrates that can give you energy.

-Dried fruits and nuts also contain a lot of nutrients.
-Compote made from dried apples, dried apricots and raisins begin to be given to children from 10 months of age, and nuts after 2 years, first in crushed form, and then whole.
+Dried fruits and nuts also contain a lot of useful substances.
+Compote of dried apples, dried apricots and raisins begins to be given to children from the age of 10 months, and nuts after 2 years, first in crushed form and then whole.

 Menu in kindergartens

-Kindergarten the menu is strictly regulated by sanitary and epidemiological norms and requirements.
-Therefore, parents may not worry about the nutritional value of their child and the quality of the food prepared there.
-Moreover, it is always in the public domain - it is placed in a group, and each of you can get acquainted with it.
+Kindergarten The menu is strictly regulated by sanitary and epidemiological standards and requirements.
+Therefore, parents may not worry about the adequate nutrition of their child and the quality of the food prepared there.
+Moreover, it is always in the public domain - posted in a group, and each of you can familiarize yourself with it.

-Such a menu is usually made up for 10-14 days.
-A medical worker is responsible for this matter, then it is checked by the inspector of Rospotrebnadzor, and then approved by the director of the kindergarten.
+Such a menu is usually prepared for 10-14 days.
+A medical worker is responsible for this matter, then it is checked by an inspector from Rospotrebnadzor, and then approved by the director of the kindergarten.

-The main rules that are taken into account when developing it are as follows:
+The basic rules that are taken into account when developing it are:

-• It is forbidden to repeat the same dishes on the same day, or on adjacent days.
+• It is prohibited to repeat the same dishes on the same day or on adjacent days.

-• Products intended for the same meal must be compatible with each other.
+• Products intended for one meal must be compatible with each other.

-• Depending on the age, the required amount of portions is set.
+• Depending on age, the required portion size is set.

-• The daily food intake is divided into 3-4 doses as a percentage.
-For lunch, the child receives the bulk of the nutrients (about 40%), for an afternoon snack, about 15%, the remaining 50% are divided between breakfast and dinner.
+• The daily food intake is distributed into 3-4 doses as a percentage.
+At lunch, the child receives the bulk of nutrients (approximately 40%), about 15% for an afternoon snack, and the remaining 50% is divided between breakfast and dinner.

 Children's menu for every day

-Once again, we repeat that the daily diet of a child at home should also be varied.
-Therefore, it will be very convenient for any mother to compose a menu for her family for at least a week and prepare meals in accordance with it.
+Once again, we repeat that a child’s daily diet at home should also be varied.
+Therefore, it will be very convenient for any mother to create a menu for her family for at least a week and prepare dishes in accordance with it.

-From this approach to organizing food not only for the baby, but also for all household members, you will receive solid advantages.
-First, there will be no need to “rack your brains” over what to cook.
-And secondly, by looking at your menu, you can stock up on all the necessary products in advance.
+From this approach to organizing nutrition not only for the baby, but also for all household members, you will receive continuous advantages.
+Firstly, you won’t have to once again “rack your brains” over what to cook.
+And secondly, by looking at your menu you can stock up on all the necessary products in advance.

-When developing it, we recommend that you be based on the principles of organizing children's nutrition, discussed in the first section.
-You can also take into account the rules for drawing up a menu for a kindergarten, described above.
+When developing it, we recommend that you rely on the principles of organizing children’s nutrition discussed in the first section.
+You can also take into account the rules for creating a menu for kindergarten described above.
 And then use your imagination and accumulated culinary experience.

 Children's birthday menu

-Birthday is undoubtedly one of the most beloved children's holidays.
-It is worth celebrating it at home by inviting your child's friends to this celebration no earlier than he turns 4-5 years old.
+Birthday, undoubtedly, is one of the most favorite children's holidays.
+You should celebrate it at home by inviting your child’s friends to this celebration no earlier than he turns 4-5 years old.

-Such special guests must definitely be fed tasty and healthy, although small exceptions can be made to the second point.
-Just do not set the table bursting with treats.
-A couple of snacks, a main course, a cake, a fruit plate and drinks are enough for the kids.
-Remember to take breaks between meals.
-Interesting games and contests.
+Such special guests must be fed tasty and healthy food, although small exceptions can be made to the second point.
+Just don’t set the table overflowing with treats.
+For children, a couple of appetizers, a main course, a cake, a fruit plate and drinks will be enough.
+Don't forget to give them breaks between meals. interesting games and competitions.

 118

-Next, let's take a closer look at the holiday menu.
-Before compiling it, do not be too lazy to check with the mothers of the invited children their taste preferences in order to make it the most optimal.
+Next, let's look at the holiday menu in more detail.
+Before compiling it, do not be lazy to check with the mothers of the invited children about their taste preferences in order to make it the most optimal.

-One of the snacks can be a light salad of boiled or fresh vegetables, and it is better to use sour cream as a dressing.
-Canapes and pancake rolls with various fillings are also a good option.
-For hot dishes, chicken or turkey kebabs, homemade nuggets, pizza cooked in the oven are suitable.
+One of the appetizers can be a light salad of boiled or fresh vegetables, and it is better to use sour cream as a dressing.
+Canapés and pancake rolls with various fillings are also a good option.
+For main course, chicken or turkey skewers, homemade nuggets, and pizza cooked in the oven are suitable.

-Cake - the birthday man and all the guests are waiting for him with anticipation.
-You can order it in a confectionery or bake it yourself, the main thing is that it is not "overloaded" with a large amount of mastic and various fillers.
+Cake - the birthday boy and all the guests are waiting for it with anticipation.
+You can order it from a pastry shop or bake it yourself, the main thing is that it is not “overloaded” with a large amount of mastic and various fillers.

 tort_na_den_rozhdenie_svoimi_rukami

 Now let's talk about drinks.
-Children just love dairy cocktails with addition ice cream, different fruits and berries.
+Kids just love dairy cocktails with the addition ice cream, various fruits and berries.
 You can also serve traditional juices, fruit drinks and compotes.

 image140b

-Pay special attention to the original decoration of the dishes.
-You can make mushrooms from tomatoes and eggs, and ladybirds from half cherry and olives.
-Put the grapes on the skewers and stick them into the half of the apple - you get a hedgehog.
-Children will surely appreciate your creativity and taste such dishes with pleasure.
+Pay special attention to the original decoration of dishes.
+You can make mushrooms from a tomato and an egg, and ladybugs from half a cherry and an olive.
+Put grapes on skewers and stick them into half an apple - you get a hedgehog.
+Children will definitely appreciate your creativity and will be happy to try such dishes.

 menu-dlia-detei-7